creativecreatorormaybenot/clock/README.md

 ## TODO

+* Try to fix the slide shadow issue by changing the elevation.

 * Add `debugSemantics` flags to `Customizer` and as a constant.
 Explain that clock is the first real part of the clock face.

 * Check if the DevTools tree shows prebuilt widgets, i.e. widgets that are alreay in the framework, above the clock (adjust sentiment).